gooblicraft/ITCS102-GR1-PROJECT/README.md

         pip install customtkinter

 Step 4:
+    Install openpyxl module in your cmd.
+        pip install openpyxl

+Step 5:
     Make sure you have github desktop, then sign in your github account to github desktop and vs code.
         You can ask our group members or leader for this.